Section Image

 Mount Washington is bordered by two major motorways, U.S. Route 19 and U.S. Interstate Highway 376, making it easy for residents to maneuver around the area via car.
 The Liberty Bridge is also nearby and leads to Downtown Pittsburgh, about 2 miles away.
 While many residents depend on cars, public transit is also readily available.
 PRT buses pick up along Labelle and Shiloh Streets, Virginia, Southern and Boggs Avenue and the Monongahela incline runs through Upper Station on Grandview.
 To travel internationally, residents can travel about 17 miles northwest on I-376 to Pittsburgh International Airport.

-There are PRT bus stops all through Mount Washington.
+PRT bus stops provide quick transportation all around Mount Washington.

-There are PRT bus stops all through Mount Washington.
+PRT bus stops provide quick transportation all around Mount Washington.

 1/2